mineiros-io/terraform-google-organization-policy/README.md

     - [**`enforce`**](#attr-spec-rules-enforce): *(Optional `bool`)*<a name="attr-spec-rules-enforce"></a>

       If `true`, then the `Policy` is enforced.
 If `false`, then any configuration is acceptable.

       This field can be set only in Policies for boolean constraints.

     - [**`condition`**](#attr-spec-rules-condition): *(Optional `object(condition)`)*<a name="attr-spec-rules-condition"></a>

       A condition which determines whether this rule is used in the evaluation of the policy.

       When set, the `expression` field in the `Expr' must include from 1 to 10 subexpressions, joined by the "||" or "&&" operators.

-Each subexpression must be of the form "resource.matchTag('/tag_key_short_name, 'tag_value_short_name')". or "resource.matchTagId('tagKeys/key_id', 'tagValues/value_id')". where key_name and value_name are the resource names for Label Keys and Values.
+      Each subexpression must be of the form `"resource.matchTag('/tag_key_short_name, 'tag_value_short_name')"`. or `"resource.matchTagId('tagKeys/key_id', 'tagValues/value_id')"`. where key_name and value_name are the resource names for Label Keys and Values.
 These names are available from the Tag Manager Service.

-An example expression is: "resource.matchTag('123456789/environment, 'prod')". or "resource.matchTagId('tagKeys/123', 'tagValues/456')".
+      An example expression is: `"resource.matchTag('123456789/environment, 'prod')"`. or `"resource.matchTagId('tagKeys/123', 'tagValues/456')"`.

       The `condition` object accepts the following attributes: